collective-soundworks/soundworks/README.md

   The `constructor` accepts the following `options`:
   - `name:String = 'checkin'`, the name of the module
   - `color:String = 'black'`, the `viewColor` of the module
-  - `select:String = 'automatic'`, mode of index and position selection, the following values are accepted:
+  - `select:String = 'automatic'`, mode of client index and position selection, the following values are accepted:
-    - 'automatic', the index is selected automatically, no position is attributed, in case that the index is associated with a label (requires a predefined `setup` on the server side), the label is indicated to the participant via a dialog
+    - 'automatic', the client index is selected automatically, no position is attributed, in case that the client index is associated with a label (requires a predefined `setup` on the server side), the label is indicated to the participant via a dialog
     - 'label', the participant can select a label associated with a predefined position via a dialog (requires a predefined `setup` on the server side)
-    - 'location', the index is attributed automatically, the participant can indicate an approximate location on a map via a dialog
+    - 'location', the client index is attributed automatically, the participant can indicate an approximate location on a map via a dialog
-  - `order:String = 'ascending'`, order of automatic index selection
+  - `order:String = 'ascending'`, order of automatic client index selection
     - 'ascending', available indices are selected in ascending order
     - 'random', available indices are selected in random order (not available when the maximum number of clients exceeds 1000)
-  - `instructions:Function = defaultInstructions`, function(label:String) : String, that generates the HTML code of the instructions displayed to the participant, called when the index is selected automatically and the selection uses a setup with predefined positions (see [`ServerCheckin`](#servercheckin)), with the `label` associated to the selected position as argument
+  - `instructions:Function = defaultInstructions`, function defined as `instructions(label:String) : String` that generates the HTML code of the instructions displayed to the participant, called when the index is selected automatically and the selection uses a setup with predefined positions (see [`ServerCheckin`](#servercheckin)), with the `label` associated to the selected position as argument

 Below is an example of an instantiation of the `ClientCheckin` module that displays the dialog on the client side.